Neutrahist PDX drops

 Brand Name: Examples include Neutrahist PDX and AccuHist PDX

-Neutrahist PDX drops is used for:
+Neutrahist PDX drops are used for:

 Relieving symptoms of sinus congestion, runny nose, sneezing, and cough due to colds, upper respiratory infections, and allergies.
 It may also be used for other conditions as determined by your doctor.

-Neutrahist PDX drops is a decongestant, antihistamine, and cough suppressant combination.
+Neutrahist PDX drops are a decongestant, antihistamine, and cough suppressant combination.
 The decongestant works by constricting blood vessels and reducing swelling in the nasal passages.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The cough suppressant works in the brain to help decrease the cough reflex to reduce a dry cough.

 Do NOT use Neutrahist PDX drops if:

 - you are allergic to any ingredient in Neutrahist PDX drops

 - you have severe high blood pressure, severe heart blood vessel disease, rapid heartbeat, severe heart problems, stomach ulcer, or narrow-angle glaucoma